 - You should have no major eye diseases, no evidence of vascular or autoimmune diseases, no recent history of eye infection or inflammation, excessive corneal disease/scarring or severely dry eyes.

 - You should not be pregnant or nursing.

 - You should not have uncontrolled (unmanaged) diabetes or certain rheumatologic conditions (e.g. lupus, rheumatoid arthritis, Sjogren’s Disease).

 The best candidates for LASIK have realistic expectations about the benefits and limitations of this treatment.
 You should also be fully aware of potential risks.
 LASIK is largely considered safe and can help you achieve crystal clear vision, but results vary based on individual factors beyond the control of even the most skilled eye surgeon.

-The best way to determine if LASIK is right for you is through a comprehensive examination with Dr. Rosenbaum at Rosenbaum Eye & Laser Center.
+The best way to determine if LASIK is right for you is through a comprehensive examination with Our Doctors at Rosenbaum Eye & Laser Center.
 Contact us at 517-393-2020 or rosenbaumeye.com today to schedule your LASIK consultation.